Velocity modulus diffusion of self-propelled spherical and circular particles: A generalized Langevin approach: Self-propelled OUP-VM in spherical coordinates

-Since there are six parameters to consider in simulating the average propelled 3D-VM, the sets were specifically chosen to be those of Fig. \ref{Fig2} with the same color identification, as well as other arbitrary sets to obtain significant changes in the property.
-They are shown in Fig. \ref{Fig4}.
-The one at the top are for $\{\epsilon_{x},\epsilon_{y},\epsilon_{z},\kappa_{x},\kappa_{y},\kappa_{z}\}$ of Fig. \ref{Fig2}, namely, $\{0.5,0.5,1,0.5,0.5,1\}$ blue, $\{1,1,0.5,1,1,0.5\}$ dashed blue, $\{2,2,1,2,2,1\}$ red, $\{1,1,2,1,1,2\}$ dashed red, and $\{1,1,1,1,1,1\}$ black as a reference.
-This shows that the theory predicts early saturation for the dashed red curve, while the remaining sets saturate at longer times.
-This is a physical condition for the diffusion dynamics to reach a steady speed at long times.
-The lower figure depicts the prediction for other parameter sets as described in the caption.
-It is observed that a perfect saturation (dashed purple ) appears.
-The appearance of the initial bumps in the curves is probably due to a greater effect of the drag and noise intensities of the $x\!-\!y$ components on those of the polar coordinate; the greater the difference, the greater the bump.
+Given the six parameters involved in simulating the average propelled 3D-VM, the parameter sets were selected to match those in Fig. \ref{Fig2} (using the same color identification), along with additional arbitrary sets to capture significant variations in the system's properties.
+These results are presented in Fig. \ref{Fig4}.
+The top panel corresponds to the $\{\epsilon_{x},\epsilon_{y},\epsilon_{z},\kappa_{x},\kappa_{y},\kappa_{z}\}$ sets from Fig. \ref{Fig2}: $\{0.5,0.5,1,0.5,0.5,1\}$ (solid blue), $\{1,1,0.5,1,1,0.5\}$ (dashed blue), $\{2,2,1,2,2,1\}$ (solid red), $\{1,1,2,1,1,2\}$ (dashed red), and $\{1,1,1,1,1,1\}$ (solid black) as a reference.
+The theory predicts early saturation for the dashed red curve, whereas the other sets saturate at later times—a physical requirement for diffusion dynamics to reach a steady speed in the long-time limit.
+The lower panel depicts predictions for other parameter sets, as detailed in the caption, where a perfect saturation (dashed purple) is observed.
+The initial "bumps" in the curves likely stem from the dominant effect of drag and noise intensities of the $x\!-\!y$ components over those of the polar coordinates; a greater disparity between these components appears to amplify the magnitude of the bump.

-In contrast with the structural shapes already obtained for the sphere, the results in polar coordinates are always a monotonic saturation curve, no matter the combination of $\{\epsilon,\kappa\}$.
-The predictions are shown in the two panels of Fig. \ref{Fig5}, with the chosen sets being the same as those in Fig. \ref{Fig3} with the same color tag.

-The richness of shapes obtained for the sphere is lost for the disk, due to the multiple parameters involved in the former.
+In contrast to the varied structural shapes obtained for the sphere, the results in polar coordinates consistently yield monotonic saturation curves, regardless of the $\{\epsilon,\kappa\}$ combination.
+These predictions are shown in the two panels of Fig. \ref{Fig5}, using the same parameter sets and color tags as in Fig. \ref{Fig3}.
+Ultimately, the structural richness observed for the sphere is lost for the disk, primarily due to the higher number of parameters involved in the former.

-The mathematical structure of the equations and the differences in symmetries and internal parameter spaces of the OUPs for the sphere and the disk definitely lead to different behaviours depending on specific values of the parameter set.